octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.36 - 2023-10-12 =
+* Creating a field mapping rule to set post_status to take effect in XML and CSV imports
+* New field mapping rules layout also available in export settings

 = 2.0.35 - 2023-10-11 =
 * Added ability to set post status in import field mapping rules